Qwiso/SNHardcorePlus/README.md

 ## Requires the use of [QModManager](https://github.com/Qwiso/QModManager)

 ### Installation
-Extract the contents of the zip file to your `\QMods` folder in your `Subnautica.exe` directory
+After installing QMods via QModManager, extract the contents of the zip file to your `\QMods` folder

 ### config.json
 Should be located in `QMods\SNHardcorePlus` folder.
 This is where you customize your experience by editing the values of each key